 The foot is a complicated body part that puts up with a lot of abuse.
-The average person can walk about 100,000 miles in a lifetime.
-75 percent of Americans will experience foot problems at one time or another.
+The average person walks about 100,000 miles in a lifetime.
+Seventy-five percent of Americans will experience foot problems at one time or another.

 One of the most common foot problems is plantar fasciitis.

-Connecting the heel bone to your toes, the plantar fascia ligament is a thick band of tissue that supports the arch of the foot and aids in walking.
+Connecting the heel bone to your toes, the plantar fascia ligament is a thick band of tissue that supports the foot’s arch and aids walking.
 The ligament absorbs a huge amount of force each day, as much impact as a fully loaded cement truck.
 Sometimes it becomes irritated or inflamed, which causes a condition called plantar fasciitis.

 Symptoms and causes

-Plantar fasciitis can be mistaken for a stone bruise.
-It is typically a sharp, stabbing pain in the heel – but the discomfort can occur anywhere on the bottom of the foot.
-The pain might be greater in those first few steps of the morning after getting out of bed – as you walk more, it often eases.
+Plantar fasciitis is typically a sharp, stabbing pain in the heel – but the discomfort can occur anywhere on the bottom of the foot.
+The pain is often greater earlier in the day.
+As you walk more, it often eases.

-“It used to be known as ‘heel spur syndrome,’ and most people describe a sharp, stabbing pain, as if they’ve stepped on something,” explained Dr. Kenneth Foster, a podiatrist with Kettering Health.
-“Sometimes, we do find there is a heel spur, but what’s causing the pain is inflammation of the plantar fascia ligament around it.”
+“It used to be known as ‘heel spur syndrome,’ and most people describe a sharp, stabbing pain, as if they’ve stepped on something,” explains Dr. Kenneth Foster, a podiatrist with Kettering Health.
+“Sometimes, we find a heel spur, but what’s causing the pain is inflammation of the plantar fascia ligament around it.”

 While heel spurs are found in about 50 percent of plantar fasciitis cases, they are not the source of pain.
 Plantar fasciitis creates heel spurs, not the reverse.
 Treating plantar fasciitis early can help to prevent heel spurs.

-Plantar fasciitis can be caused by anything from fallen arches or flat feet to tight calf muscles.
-Obesity has been shown to be a factor in 70 percent of cases, so a healthy weight can help prevent the condition.
+Plantar fasciitis is caused by anything from fallen arches or flat feet to tight calf muscles.
+Obesity is a factor in 70 percent of cases, so a healthy weight can help prevent the condition.

 “The plantar fascia becomes irritated at the insertion point on the bottom of the heel,” said Dr. Foster.
-“It can be aggravated by an increase or decrease in arch height, weight gain, and tight calf muscles.”
+“An increase or decrease in arch height, weight gain, and tight calf muscles can aggravate it.”

 Treatment options